pim97/fingerprint-technique/readme.md

-# Advanced Browser Fingerprinting Tool
+# Advanced Browser Fingerprinting and Bot Detection Tool

-This project provides a comprehensive browser fingerprinting tool that generates a unique identifier for a user's browser without using any external libraries.
-It's designed for educational and research purposes, demonstrating various techniques used in browser fingerprinting.
+This project provides a comprehensive browser fingerprinting tool that generates a unique identifier for a user's browser and includes advanced bot detection capabilities.
+It's designed for educational and research purposes, demonstrating various techniques used in browser fingerprinting and bot detection.

 ## Features